 Let’s take a step back for a minute.
 The amount a homeowner pays for property taxes is based on factors that impact their home’s market value.
 When home values rise, property taxes usually do so too.

 One major factor that can affect a home’s value is home renovations.
 And not just renovations a homeowner makes to their own home, but those their neighbors make to their homes too.
-Picture Homeowners A and B. If Homeowner A’s neighbor down the block Homeowner B builds an addition onto their home, it not only increases the value of Homeowner B’s home, but Homeowner A’s too, and that of the whole neighborhood.
-Additionally, while making improvements around the house can increase the home values in the surrounding neighborhood, it can increase the property taxes of the area as well.
+Picture Homeowners A and B. Let’s say Homeowner A builds an addition onto their home.
+This not only increases the value of Homeowner A’s home, but Homeowner B’s too, and that of the whole neighborhood.
+Making improvements around the house can increase the home values in the surrounding neighborhood.
+And it can increase the property taxes of the area as well.